Breaking ECDSA with Electromagnetic Side-Channel Attacks: Challenges and Practicality on Modern Smartphones: Cryptography on Android: Implementations and attack surfaces

-Not all modern smartphones are equipped with the StrongBox feature.
+Furthermore, not all modern smartphones are equipped with the StrongBox feature.
 Even recent mid-range devices such as the Samsung Galaxy A55 or the Sony Xperia 10 do not include suitable hardware for StrongBox yet.
 Of the twelve devices with a release after January 2022 that are listed in the database of~\cite{leierzopf_adsdb}, only five support StrongBox, while all of them support \ac{tee}.
 In fact, all devices in the database dating back to January 2018 support \ac{tee}.
-Thus, many smartphones will continue to rely on software-implemented cryptography on non‑tamper‑resistant hardware in the near future. \silvan{}{How about the FP4?
-I remember it also being listed as having StrongBox.
-Anyway, could be helpful here, to get some information on the analyzed hardware.}
+Thus, many smartphones will continue to rely on software-implemented cryptography on non‑tamper‑resistant hardware in the near future.